A charming waterfront town on the Carquinez Strait was once the capital of California.

 - Luminous vases, perfume bottles, bowls, and Christmas ornaments fill Lindsay Art Glass, which carries work by its owner and 50 more artists from around the country.
 In the workshop you can often watch glassblowing.
 109 East F St., 748-1336, lindsayartglass.com .

-- Head to the Camellia Tea Room and pair Darjeeling or one of more than 40 other teas with finger sandwiches, curry chicken salad, or scones with jam and rich Devon cream.
+- Head to the Camellia Tea Room and pair Darjeeling or one of more than three dozen teas with finger sandwiches, curry chicken salad, or scones with jam and rich Devon cream.
 828 First St., 746-5293, camelliatearoom.com .

 - Craft gallery meets gift shop at Studio 41, where the mostly U.S.-made goods include hand-turned wooden bowls, diaphanous scarves, kids’ colorable place mats, and wicker picnic hampers with service for four.
 700 First St., 745-0254, studio41.com .